Alfredrown/skripsi-filkom-template/README.md

 - **VS Code** + ekstensi [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)
 - Font **Calibri** dan **Courier New** terinstall di sistem

+## notice

+read accordingly that the template was made with AI THERE might be some error but i expect you guys to know this and fix it by yourself, thanks.
 ### Install MacTeX (macOS)

 ```bash